JamBrain/JamBrain/src/README.md

 ## Internal

 * `/com/` - Preact.js Components.
-This is most of the frontend. https://preactjs.com/
+This is how most of the frontend is done. https://preactjs.com/
 * `/internal/` - Internal Libraries (??)
 * `/embed/` - Code that gets embedded in to (PHP) scripts
 * `/main/` - The common Main used across sites